elliahu/elliahu.github.io/content/projects/surfer/index.md

 What started as a utility extracted from my renderer has evolved into a portable, single-header window library designed specifically for Vulkan.
 It’s simple, lightweight, and focuses on exactly what’s needed—nothing more, nothing less.

 This [project](https://github.com/elliahu/VulkanSurfer) aims to make creation of a window with a Vulkan surface and basic event handling as simple and portable as possible.
-If you just need to open a simple window with basing event/input handling for your Vulkan projects, this is the tool you need.
+If you just need a window with Vulkan surface and basic event handling, this is the tool you need.
 Library is header-only single file and there is no need for implementation files.
 Just drop it into you project.

 ## Simple API
 The window API was made so it is as simple as possible.
 Open a window and create a VkSurface in just two lines: